Herdubreid/Celin.Pwsh/getting-started.md

 Set-Celin.State a "This is a Test for A"
 # Display the state
 $var
-# Set member 'b' using Alias 'cset' ('cs' is another Alias)
+# Set member 'b' using Alias 'cstate'
-cset c 200
+cstate c 200
 # Display the state
 $var

 # Set member 'a' to a new value
-cset a "New Test for A"
+cstate a "New Test for A"
 # Display the state
 $var
 # Instead of overriding 'a', a new state record is created